-During this reporting period there was one unscheduled event on the baseline constellation, lasting for 5.27 hours.
-This gives a continuity figure of 99.989% in this period, which meets the requirement of 99.98%.
+During this reporting period there were no unscheduled events on the baseline constellation.
+This gives a continuity figure of 100% in this period, which meets the requirement of 99.98% in this period.

-3.5 SPS SIS Availability
+3.5.
+SPS SIS AVAILABILITY

 In addition to the specifications in Table 2-1, the Conditions and Constraints for SPS SIS Availability performance [RD.1] are: